ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 * "Token series" - In this profile, it would be specialized as a set of consecutive access tokens issued by the AS for the pair (C, AUD), where C is the client whose public authentication credential is bound to those access tokens, while AUD is the audience for which C requests those access tokens.

-* "token_series_id" - At the time of writing, {{I-D.ietf-ace-workflow-and-params}} describes the intended direction for defining this new prospective parameter, to be used in the Access Token Request/Response exchange between C and the AS.
+* "token_series_id" - At the time of writing, {{I-D.ietf-ace-workflow-and-params}} describes the intended direction for defining this new prospective parameter, to be used in the access token request/response exchange between C and the AS.

   This parameter is meant to specify the unique identifier of a token series.
 In parallel, it is planned to define a new, corresponding claim to include into access tokens.